Odyseus/CinnamonTools/__app__/docs_sources/includes/cinnamontools-dev-notes.rst

 Xlets development *commandments*
 --------------------------------

 1. Eradicate from your thoughts the existence of Node.js.
-I can do infinitely more with just ten lines of Python code than with a hundred lines of JavaScript code that depend on 10 Node.js modules with a thousand lines of code each.
+I can do infinitely more with just ten lines of Python code than with ten lines of JavaScript code that depend on 10 Node.js modules with a thousand lines of code each.
 2. If a Python module is required, make it part of the Python application if possible.
 Otherwise, create a mechanism to install required modules.
 3. Try to use ``Mainloop.idle_add`` inside the initialization code of an xlet if possible.
 Take into account the following: